vpinball/b2s-backglass/README.md

 - Tweak with the LED type.
 Try to use the `Simple LEDs`.
 - Don't forget to save your settings.

+### B2SInit.cmd & B2SWindowPunch

+B2SWindowPunch.exe is called through B2SInit.cmd from B2SBackglassServer (B2SBackglassServer.dll -> B2SInit.cmd -> B2SWindowPunch.exe)
+It punches holes in the Backglass and Background forms for any Virtual DMD, Virtual Alphanumeric Displays and PUP forms.
+This makes it not so important which form is on top anymore, since the other shines through.

 ### ScreenRes files

-The B2S Server uses [ScreenRes files](ScreenRes.txt) files.
-The default file name is ScreenRes.txt.
+The B2S Server uses [ScreenRes files](ScreenResTemplate.txt) files.
+The default file name is ScreenRes.txt or the same name as your table + ".res"

+The default filename ScreenRes.txt can be altered by setting the registry key Software\B2S\B2SScreenResFileNameOverride.

-When the B2S Server loads a backglass, it tries to find them:
+When the B2S Server loads a backglass, it tries to find them in this order:

 1. tablename.res next to the tablename.vpx
 2. Screenres.txt ( or whatever you set in the registry) in the same folder as tablename.vpx
 3. Screenres.txt ( or whatever you set in the registry) as tablename/Screenres.txt
 4. Screenres.txt ( or whatever you set in the registry) in the folder where the B2SBackglassServerEXE.exe is located. ** NEW **

-The default filename ScreenRes.txt can be altered by setting the registry key Software\B2S\B2SScreenResFileNameOverride.

 The B2S Server uses the Backglass Screen value on the fifth line from top (excluding comments).
 There are 3 different ways possible to describe which screen the backglass sits on:
    1. "2" means the screen with the device name = \\.\DISPLAY2.
 This is the default way.
    2. "@1920" means the screen sitting on the x position 1920 measured from Point(0,0) on the playfield, in this example the screen right next to the HD playfield screen.
    3. "=2" means the screen sitting on index number 2 walking left to right.

-The `B2SBackglassServerRegisterApp.exe` now also "registers" right click menues for .vpx files (if wanted).
+The `B2SBackglassServerRegisterApp.exe` now also "registers" right click menues for .res , .directb2s and .vpx files (if wanted).
 You can run the register app again to update this menu.
-When you select a tablename.vpx file, press right mouse and select `B2S Server copy Screenres template` -> each file present in the ScreenResTemplates folder will be available in the menu.
+- When you select a tablename.vpx file, press right mouse and select `B2S Server copy Screenres template` -> each file present in the ScreenResTemplates folder will be available in the menu.
 The file.res file selected will be copied to tablename.res next to your tablename.vpx file.
+- When you select a tablename.directb2s file, press right mouse and select "Edit ScreenRes file"
+- When you select a tablename.res file, double click the file to edit it.

 It is also possible to change:
 - which windows to Punch holes by adding a line "B2SWindowPunch=^Full regular expression$"